SORAAAAAAAAA/SORAAAAAAAAA/README.md

 </div>

 <p align="center">
-  <em>⚡ When I'm not writing code or deploying cloud infrastructure, you can find me hitting the weights at the gym, playing the guitar or grinding ranked matches in Valorant.</em>
+  <em>When I'm not writing code or deploying cloud infrastructure, you can find me hitting the weights at the gym or grinding ranked matches in Valorant.</em>
 </p>

 ---

-### 🛠️ Tech Stack & Tools
+### Tech Stack & Tools

 <div align="center">
   <a href="https://skillicons.dev">